Pulisic unable to take chance to impress Tinkerman Tuchel as Chelsea are held by Leeds | Goal.com

 But the changes were perhaps an admission that Tuchel had got it wrong.
 He clearly wasn't happy with his starting line-up and he will have learned valuable lessons about his players.

-Pulisic & Co. will clearly have to learn fast if they are to remain a part of the manager's plans.
+Pulisic & Co. will certainly have to learn fast if they are to remain a part of the manager's plans.